The Wish (Introduction) [Springsteen on Broadway]

 Never complains, work doesn't appear to be a burden for her

-But it's a source of energy and of social pleasure.
+but it's a source of energy and of social pleasure.

 Now, some evenings I would meet my mother at closing time and we Would be the last to leave the office